Deer stones culture: Types of stones

 Deer stones do not have any human remains attached to them, although Khirigsuur tombs are often found in somewhat close proximity in Mongolia.
 This suggests that the tombs functioned as cenotaph monuments for departed leaders, and that the bodies were buried elsewhere.

 There is no apparent evolutionary chronology for the design of the deer stones, which suggests an earlier and rather accomplished tradition already existed, probably on a perishable material such as wood.
 Stone probably started being used when metal tools became available.
 There is also no clear difference of chronology between the different types of deer stones (types I, II and III), which also often occur at the same places.
 Some of the simpler designs, such as the Saian-Altai stones (Type II) are actually dated among the oldest deer stones (1300 BCE), together with the Mongolian designs (Type I).

 Most deer stones originally had an anthropomorphic intent, suggested by the general "pillar" shape, and reliefs or drawings depicting a belt loaded with tools and weapons, a shield in the stone's back, jewelry such as a necklace, earrings, and a symbolic or, rarely, a realistic face, sometimes topped with a hat.
 The front, if undisturbed, is always oriented towards the east.

-The stylistic "flying deers" on the surface of many deer stones may not just be decorative designs, but may actually represent the body tattoos of the specific individuals being depicted.
-This hypotheses has been reinforced by the discovery of extensive body tattoos of "flying deers" on the skin of individuals from the Pazyryk culture.
+The stylistic "flying deer" on the surface of many deer stones may not just be decorative designs, but may actually represent the body tattoos of the specific individuals being depicted.
+This hypotheses has been reinforced by the discovery of extensive body tattoos of "flying deer" on the skin of individuals from the Pazyryk culture.
 Deer stones may just be a schematical but complete representation of the tattooed body of the deceased, together with his tools and weapons.

 Looking at the various implement and tools depicted on the deer stones, such as the horse implements, the recurved bow and the gorytus, it appears that the people who raised the stone were fully dependent on the horse for their lifestyles and warfare.

 V. V. Volkov, in his thirty years of research, classified three distinct types of deer stones.